topikachu/ev3dev/Getting-started-v2.md

 * **Windows**
     * [[Win32DiskImager (graphical interface)|Writing an Image to a SD Card Using Win32DiskImager on Windows]]

-**TIP:** If you have partitioning software that can handle resizing ext3 partitions (such as gparted on Linux), you can reclaim the last few MB of your SD card by resizing the ext3 partition.

 **TIP:** For more detailed information and more alternatives, check out [this page for RaspberryPi](http://elinux.org/RPi_Easy_SD_Card_Setup).
 Most of the information there is applicable to ev3dev.

 ## Step 4: Enable USB Networking

 In order to communicate with the EV3, we need a network connection.
 We are going to setup a TCP/IP connection over USB since USB is the one type of connection that **everyone** has.
 If you want to use a WiFi dongle or some other type of connection, will will get to that, but we need to set up USB first.

 You should still have your SD card plugged in to your host computer.
-In your file browser/manager/finder/whaterver-you-call-it, there should be a removeable drive called EV3_BOOT.
+In your file browser/manager/finder/whaterver-you-call-it, there should be a removable drive called EV3_BOOT.
 Open it.

 There is a file called `ev3dev.rc.local`.
-Open it in a text editor. **IMPORTANT**: Windows users - do not use Notepad or Wordpad.
-They will change the line endings and corrupt the file.
-A 3rd party editor that can handle Unix line endings, such as [Notepad++](http://www.notepad-plus-plus.org/).
+Open it in a text editor.

+**IMPORTANT: Windows users - do not use Notepad or Wordpad.** They will change the line endings and corrupt the file.
+Use a 3rd party editor that can handle Unix line endings, such as [Notepad++](http://www.notepad-plus-plus.org/).

 Follow the instructions in the file.
 Uncomment means "delete the `#` at the front of the line.